Blog ComparisonsAha vs Productboard: 2026 Comparison

 - A substantial number of integrations with tools such as Salesforce, Slack, Jira, and many others

-While Aha!'s extensive feature set can be important for many product teams, some users feel that more isn’t always better.
+While Aha!'s extensive feature set can be valuable for many product teams, some users believe more isn’t always better.

 The sheer number of features can sometimes make the tool feel bloated and overwhelming, leading to complaints about its complexity and lack of intuitiveness.